 A "battery saver" is preventing the app from running.
 The symptoms vary from Locale stopping after a few days, not running when the screen is off, or not starting when Android is rebooted.
 Locale's ongoing notification might disappear, and Locale will "wake up" only when tapping on the app's icon from the Android home screen.

-To fix this, look for something called "battery saver," "app optimizer," or "memory cleaner" in the Android settings and exclude Locale.
-Try following the step-by-step instructions.
+To fix this, look in the Android settings and exclude Locale from being closed.
+Since every Android device is different, take a look at the device-specific instructions.